sanazia999-beep/portfolio/_posts/mini-project2-blog.md

 #Secondary Research Questions:
 What specific psychological impacts (e.g., anxiety, depression, PTSD, eco-anxiety) are caused by climate-related events in these regions?
 What coping strategies do women and men in these communities adopt to manage climate-induced stress?
-How can policies better support women’s resilience and mental health in these regions?
+How can policies better support women’s resilience and mental health in these regions?<!--more-->

 ## Corpus/Dataset.